DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Further, as to claim 1, this claim recites “at least one polymer at in total more than 60.0% by weight, based on the total weight of the reactive adhesive”.
+Further, as to claim 1, this claim recites “a total more than 60.0% by weight of at least one polymer, based on the total weight of the reactive adhesive”.
 There is a lack of antecedent basis with respect to the recitation “the reactive adhesive”.
-For claim interpretation, the first outer reactive adhesive or the second outer reactive adhesive includes 60.0 % by weight of at least one polymer.
+The examiner submits that claim recites “first outer reactive adhesive layer” and “second outer reactive adhesive layer”.
+It is unclear whether “the reactive adhesive” refers to the first outer reactive adhesive layer” and the second outer reactive adhesive layer.
+For claim interpretation, the first outer reactive adhesive layer or the second outer reactive adhesive layer includes total of 60.0 % by weight of at least one polymer.

 As to claim 8, this claim recites “the reactive adhesives”.
 There is a lack of antecedent basis with respect to this limitation in the claim.